hammerlab/ketrew/README.md

 ### Overview

-The EDSL is an OCaml library where functions are used to build a workflow data-structure.
-Then, one function: `Ketrew.Client.submit` is used to submit workflows to the engine.
+The EDSL is an OCaml library where functions are used to build a workflow data-structure. `Ketrew.Client.submit` is used to submit that datastructure to the engine.

-A workflow is a Graph of “**targets**”.
+A workflow is a graph of targets (nodes).

-There are 3 kinds of links between targets:
+There are three kinds of links (edges) between targets:

 - `depends_on`: targets that need to be ensured or satisifed before a target can start,